c-mart/smog/readme.md

 Here you can create some posts and play with the settings.
 The demo site is automatically destroyed and re-created every 30 minutes, so if you're having trouble just try again in half an hour.

-### Docker Image
+### Try the Docker Image
 If you have Docker installed, you can download and run a own demo copy of smog with just one command:

     docker run --name smog -p 80:5000 cmart/smog-demo

 Then, browse to http://localhost and you should have a demo site running.
 Log in with username 'test@test.com' and password 'test'.

-WARNING: the smog-demo docker image is for evaluation purposes and not secured for production use.
+**WARNING:** the smog-demo docker image is for evaluation purposes and not secured for production use.
 It runs as a privileged user, uses the default Flask development WSGI server with default secret keys, and doesn't have HTTPS support.
 Please do not trust it with any sensitive data or leave it exposed to the internet.

 ## Install smog In Production
 See [install_guide.md](https://github.com/c-mart/smog/blob/master/install_guide.md).